elwinter/nnde_joss_paper/paper.md

 $$\psi_a(\mathbf x) = e^{-2\pi^2 D t} \sin(\pi x) \sin(\pi y)$$

 The `nnde` package was used to create a neural network with a single hidden layer and 10 hidden nodes and trained to solve this problem.
-The error in the trained solution is shown in \autoref{fig:diff2d_error}.
+The error in the trained solution for the case of $D=0.1$ is shown in \autoref{fig:diff2d_error}.

 ![Computed error in solution of 2-D diffusion problem using `nnde` with 10 nodes.\label{fig:diff2d_error}](figures/diff2d_error_heatmaps.png)